-- 1. Standards are expected of me, as a student and insubordination of any kind will not be tolerated.
-Insubordination has been defined as anything that interferes with teaching or learning in the classroom. - 2.
+- Standards are expected of me, as a student and insubordination of any kind will not be tolerated.
+Insubordination has been 1. defined as anything that interferes with teaching or learning in the classroom. - 2.
 Inappropriate language or gestures will not be tolerated. - 3.
 Because of the technology, anything I do in the classroom can be taped.
 The tape can be used for disciplinary purposes.
-It can also be previewed by others in making decisions. - 4.
-Certain classroom procedures must be followed: - a.
-Students must sit within camera view at all times. - b.
-Students must not mishandle the equipment in the classroom. - c.
-Students must follow all other rules as specified by the teacher. - 5.
-Receive site students will be expected to follow the send site policies on: - a.
-Grading - b.
-Absentee/Attendance Policy and make up work principal will send the letter to the parents.
-A copy of the letter will also be sent to the student's principal.
+It can also be previewed by others in making decisions. - Certain classroom procedures must be followed: 4. - Students must sit within camera view at all times. a. - Students must not mishandle the equipment in the classroom. b. - Students must follow all other rules as specified by the teacher. c. - 5.
+Receive site students will be expected to follow the send site policies on: - Grading a. - Absentee/Attendance Policy and make up work b.